RobTillaart/ADS1X15/README.md

       //  handle error
 ```

-The errorhandling within the library need to be improved, see also issue #84.
+The error handling within the library need to be improved, see also issue #84.

 ### Read the ADC in asynchronous way